Telomerase: History

 The existence of a compensatory mechanism for telomere shortening was first found by Soviet biologist Alexey Olovnikov in 1973, who also suggested the telomere hypothesis of aging and the telomere's connections to cancer and perhaps some neurodegenerative diseases.

 Telomerase in the ciliate Tetrahymena was discovered by Carol W. Greider and Elizabeth Blackburn in 1984.
 Together with Jack W. Szostak, Greider and Blackburn were awarded the 2009 Nobel Prize in Physiology or Medicine for their discovery.
 Later the cryo-EM structure of telomerase was first reported in T. thermophila, to be followed a few years later by the cryo-EM structure of telomerase in humans.

 The role of telomeres and telomerase in cell aging and cancer was established by scientists at biotechnology company Geron with the cloning of the RNA and catalytic components of human telomerase and the development of a polymerase chain reaction (PCR) based assay for telomerase activity called the TRAP assay, which surveys telomerase activity in multiple types of cancer.

 The negative stain electron microscopy (EM) structures of human and Tetrahymena telomerases were characterized in 2013.
 Two years later, the first cryo-electron microscopy (cryo-EM) structure of telomerase holoenzyme (Tetrahymena) was determined.
 In 2018, the structure of human telomerase was determined through cryo-EM by UC Berkeley scientists.

-Human telomerase structure

-Human telomerase complex consists of two molecules each of human telomerase reverse transcriptase (TERT, 1132 amino acids), Telomerase RNA (TR or TERC, 452 nucleotides), and dyskerin (DKC1).
+Structure